pkulchenko/fullmoon/README.md

-As the blocks are using general Lua functions, there are no restrictions on how blocks can be nested into other blocks or how blocks are defined relative to tempalte fragments and other Lua statements included in those templates.
+As the blocks are using general Lua functions, there are no restrictions on how blocks can be nested into other blocks or how blocks are defined relative to template fragments and other Lua statements included in those templates.

 #### Loading templates